-Chocolate milk helps with concussions?
+Does chocolate milk help with concussions?
 Not so fast.
 Recently the headlines were filled with the erroneous news that football players who drank chocolate milk showed superior cognitive testing after concussive events (compared to players who didn’t drink chocolate milk).
 This particular study was funded by the dairy industry, a behemoth that will go to any length to improve its profits, including crafting and spreading myths about milk and other dairy products that endanger public health.

 But the meat and dairy industries’ practice of funding scientific research is nothing new.
 A 2011 study funded by the National Cattlemen’s Beef Association found no association between red meat consumption and colorectal cancer.
 Dozens of studies show otherwise.
 The World Health Organization even released a report last fall that declared a definitive link between red and processed meats and cancer.
 The egg industry is particularly egregious when it comes to funding studies to get Americans to eat more artery-clogging cholesterol.

 Taking Action for Public Health

 The Physicians Committee recently filed a lawsuit against the United States Department of Agriculture and the Department of Health and Human Services when a conflict of interest went unchecked in assembling the Dietary Guidelines Advisory Committee (DGAC).
 Some members came from institutions that were funded by the egg industry and relied on egg industry-funded research findings.
-Despite the fact that eggs are the leading source of cholesterol in the American diet and that cholesterol is linked to heart disease — the nation’s leading killer — the committee announced that cholesterol was “no longer a nutrient of concern.”
-This, after decades of releasing reports containing cholesterol warnings.
+Even though eggs are the leading source of cholesterol in the American diet and cholesterol is linked to heart disease — the nation’s leading killer — the committee announced that cholesterol was “no longer a nutrient of concern.”
+This is after decades of releasing reports containing cholesterol warnings.